sudarshansudarshan/swagatam/Faq.md

 **4. How does the accommodation work during the workshop?**

-All students will be provided with **shared accommodation**.
+All students will be provided with **shared accommodation** in the student hostel.
 They will get a good glimpse of what it means to **stay in the hostels of an IIT** and develop a strong sense of **friendship with their roommates**.

 **5. Is online mode available for the workshop or is it totally offline?**